Tree Care

-Carefully planning the tree location is the first step to ensuring that the tree you plant survives for years to come without causing serious infrastructure conflicts or excessive maintenance.
-It is especially important to avoid utilities by calling 8-1-1 to have the underground utilities marked and by planting small trees (less than 25' when fully grown) under power lines.
+Placement: Carefully planning the tree location is the first step to ensuring that a tree survives for years to come without causing damage or needing maintenance.
+Make sure to call 8-1-1 to have the underground utilities marked.

 General Planting Guidelines:

-• Dig a wide hole.
+• Dig a wide hole twice the size of the rootball.

 • Look for roots that are circling the tree and pull them away from the tree.
 Circling roots can suffocate the tree as they grow.

-• Fill the hole with soil and gentle pack the soil between the roots.
+• Fill the hole with soil.

 • Water the tree immediately after planting.